Raise a Child Who Loves to Read

 12. Limit technology.

 There is no way a book can compete with TV or computer.
 Most kids, given the choice, just won't choose the book often enough to make it a habit.
 Before you know it, they'll have developed other habits for relaxing, and reading will be something other people do.
 Limiting or even banning screen usage until reading is well-established may be the most important thing you can do to encourage reading.
-Click here for more on why TV compromises academics.
+Click here for more on why TV compromises reading and academics.